shreyagummadi/Robot_Programming/FinalProject/Final-Project-Group11/doc/Readme-Group11.txt

 There is one file for this project:
 	Final-Project-Group11.zip

-To run the file, extract and open the workspace in any IDE, build, and run the main.cpp file.

-The program consists of the following files:
+The program consists of the following code files:

 main.cpp
 landbasedrobot.h